 The Parliament has a Joint Standing Committee on the Commissioner for Children and Young People to regularly consult with the Commissioner and monitor, review and report to Parliament on the Commissioner’s exercise of his functions under the Act.

-More information about the Committee is available from the Parliament of Western Australia website.
+More information about the Committee is available on the Parliament of Western Australia website.

 Commissioner's leadership team